LucidSigma/stardust/README.md

 # Stardust.
 ## This project is currently being rebuilt from scratch in private.
 There will be no more progress to this repository in its current state.
+Once I am satisfied with it, I will make it public in this repository (as release 2.0).

 A 2D game engine/framework built with C++20, SDL2, and OpenGL.